 What is qigong?

 Qigong is any exercise that cultivates and balances your qi (life energy).
 There are hundreds of different kinds of qigong.
-Tai Chi is also a type of qigong, since regular practice of Tai Chi cultivates and balances your qi.
+Since Tai Chi cultivates and balances qi, Tai Chi is both a type of qigong and a martial art.

 What’s a “form”?

-At the heart of Tai Chi is the form, a carefully choreographed sequence of Tai Chi movements performed slowly and mindfully.
+A form is a carefully choreographed sequence of Tai Chi movements.
 Because Tai Chi is generally practiced slowly and softly, it’s easy to forget that it’s a martial art.
 But beneath each flowing movement is a fighting technique.
-Over the years, Tai Chi martial artists have choreographed sequences of Tai Chi fighting techniques in order to practice.
+Over the years, Tai Chi martial artists put together sequences of Tai Chi fighting techniques in order to practice.
 These sequences are called forms.
 Today, people all over the world practice Tai Chi forms, not necessarily to fight, but as a fitness exercise to improve health and well-being.
-When practiced mindfully, with quiet focus and deep breathing, Tai Chi becomes a form of meditation in motion.

 Why learn 24 Form?